TuxVinyards/qqX/README.md

 ## [Latest release 1.13.01](https://github.com/TuxVinyards/qqX/releases/latest)

-- Huge new upgrade for QuickGet, fixes and sorts about 20 distros
+- Huge new upgrade for QuickGet, fixes, sorts and adds over 25 distros

+- Adds a new Quickget filter system

-- Adds fixes for qqX right click and Text Editor issues in Gnome
+- And adds fixes for qqX right click and Text Editor issues in Gnome

 Includes earlier downstream fixes for Quickemu issues: